Update: We now offer office, telephone and video consultations. Please call us at (626) 256-8500.

 3. Check If You Have An EAD Automatic Extension

-Lastly, get help from your immigration lawyer.
+Lastly, get help from an immigration lawyer.
 This general information guide is not intended to be a substitute for specific legal advice from your own lawyer.
-Your lawyer will advise you on how to present your particular expedite request to the USCIS.
+If you need professional, legal help, our law office can help you present your particular expedite request to the USCIS.

-If you are trying to decide how to move forward with your immigration matter, remember to consult your immigration lawyer.
+If you are trying to decide how to move forward with your immigration matter, remember to consult an immigration lawyer.
 Your attorney is a good starting point for preventing or solving immigration problems.

 Read More: Marriage Fraud Waivers and How They Can Help